Bricktech2000/Notes/notes/reliable source.md

 - mistakes can still slip by: whenever judgement takes place, mistakes can be overlooked
 - fabricated data is hard to identify: fabricated data sometimes can only be identified by reproducing an experiment
-- editor [[bias]]es can have an effect on publication: journals are more likely to publish an article that agrees with a certain [[bias]]
+- editor [[cognitive bias]]es can have an effect on publication: journals are more likely to publish an article that agrees with a certain [[cognitive bias]]

 ## CARS method